ziyadElon/react-from-scratch/README.md

 # react-from-scratch

-Setting up a react project without using create-rect-app.
+Setting up a react project without using create-react-app.